sprollucy/Sweatbot-Beta/README.md

 ## **How to Update the Bot**

 Typically, you only need to replace the `Sweat Bot.exe` file when updating.
 Custom commands and prices are saved in the **Data** folder, which won’t be overwritten unless specified.

-### **Transferring Settings After an Update**

-1. Run the new version once.
-2. Navigate to `C:\Users\User\AppData\Local\Sweat_Bot`.
-3. Copy the `user.config` file from the current version’s folder.
-4. Paste it into the new version’s folder, overwriting the existing `user.config`.
+I plan on making a installer later!

 ---